ReconfigureIO/UX/docs/source/tutorial-3/cpu.rst

 2 – The CPU
 ------------
 The host code can be really flexible and is written in standard Go.
-The host's jobs include to creating, receiving, managing and organizing data for the FPGA to process.
+The host's jobs include creating, receiving, managing and organizing data for the FPGA to process.
 The host also starts the FPGA running.

 There are a few elements that need to be included in your host code: